aymec/image_gen_mcp/README.md

 Once integrated, you can use the image generation tool in Goose by asking it to generate an image with a specific prompt.

+It works immediately when using OpenAI GPT-4o.
+It is possible to run everytthing locally with Ollama, After trying a few models, the only one that worked is [mistral-small3.1](https://ollama.com/library/mistral-small3.1).
+Even on a high-end MacBookPro, the response from mistral-small3.1  is much slower than with OpenAI GPT-4o.

 ## Service Architecture

 Both services are integrated into a single application: